robotlolita/robotlolita.github.io/_posts/2013-09-22-the-importance-of-being-typed.md

   <dd>Rayno's take on using Array data structures to encode structured formats in JavaScript.
 Has extensible formats for serialisation.</dd>

   <dt><a href="https://github.com/killdream/dominatrix">Dominatrix</a></dt>
   <dd>My take on HTML templating on the Browser side.
 Uses the DOM for creating elements and lets the Browser deal with all the quirks.
-It's being used in production right now, although some attribute handling could be done better.</dd>
+It's being used in production right now, although some of the attribute handling stuff could be better.</dd>

   <dt><a href="http://hackage.haskell.org/package/hamlet-1.1.7">Hamlet</a></dt>
   <dd>A member of Haskell's (and the Yesod web framework) Shakesperean Templates.
 Hamlet is a EDSL for writing HTML, which quite reminds the approach shown above in ECMAScript 6's quasi-literals, but with type guarantees.
 Other libraries include Cassius (CSS EDSL) and Julius (JavaScript EDSL).</dd>